Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 He made his debut at the age of 18 years in 2001 in the movie Laguna and has since established himself as an actor of mettle over a two-decade-long career.

-Primarily because of acting in films that have earned millions at the box office and the phenomenal success of The Witcher, it is estimated that Cavill has a net worth of USD 40 million.
+Primarily because of acting in films that have earned millions at the box office and the phenomenal success of The Witcher, it is estimated that Cavill has a net worth of USD 40 million (INR 331 crore).

 Earnings from films and TV shows